Feedback-Dominated Accretion Flows: Two-fluid AGN Disks

 \paragraph{Gravitational Wave Emission} If the orbiting ECO is close enough to the SMBH, all interactions with the gas become negligible and the main cause of migration is direct GW emission.
 Using the post Newtonian approximation, the average migration rate for a circular orbit is \citep{Peters1964}:

 where $c$ is the speed of light.
 For the full migration calculation we use the sum of both migration types mentioned above.

-\subsubsection{Accretion Onto Embedded Objects}
+\subsubsection{Accretion onto Embedded Objects}

 Consider an embed (with mass $m$) moving in a uniform gaseous medium.
-Fluid elements will become gravitationally bound and accrete onto the object if at infinity their impact parameters are smaller than the Bondi-Hoyle-Lyttleton radius:
+Fluid elements will become gravitationally bound and accrete onto the object if at infinity their impact parameters are smaller than the Bondi--Hoyle--Lyttleton radius:

 where $v_{\rm{rel}}$ is the relative velocity between the gas and the massive body.
 The accretion will happen at the rate \citep{Bondi1952,HoyleLyttleton1939,Shima+1985}: